 Remember to remove the prescription label from bottles before using them for storage to eliminate the risk of exposing yourself to potential identity theft.

-Also, keep these bottles away from kids’ reach while on the way to your destination.
-This is because children seem to be the only ones who can get those bottles open – despite those child-safe lids!
+Also, keep these bottles away from kids’ reach while heading to your destination.
+This is because children seem to be the only ones who can open those bottles – despite those child-safe lids!

 See Related: How to Travel Full Time